SolarJOOS

-SolarJOOS is a solar power company founded in 2008.
+SolarJOOS was a solar power company founded in 2008.
 The company builds an efficient and rugged portable solar charger used to charge cell phones and other portable electronic devices.
 The company's product, the JOOS Orange, won the 2011 Consumer Electronics Association's Best of Innovations Award and was featured in the Best of Innovations Showcase at the 2011 CES event in Las Vegas, Nevada.

 JOOS Orange

 The JOOS Orange, the company's first product, uses a solar panel (solar photovoltaics or solar PVs) to generate the electricity needed to charge an on-board battery.
 The device is then used to power or recharge portable electronic devices.
 A graphical user interface (GUI) can be downloaded by the user to track their solar energy production and encourage good green behavior.